 Model, Assia Granatouroff photographed by Dora Maar

-Walking into the Tate Modern show on Dora Maar, a question wouldn’t go away.
+As I was about to enter the Tate Modern show on Dora Maar, a question wouldn’t go away.
 Would Maar’s best work turn out to be what she produced during her years with Picasso?

 Taking up where Barbican left off, Tate Modern has organised a retrospective of Maar’s work.
 It spans decades, right up to her death in July 1997.
 Here, we were told by the curator, the focus was to be less on Picasso, whose fame and force of personality wolfed up the limelight, and more on Maar’s extensive output.
 With two hundred photographic and painted works to peruse, it promised to be quite a show.